Remedy’s possible business models include partner IP projects, own IP projects with a publishing partner, co-publishing projects and self-publishing.

 Games such as Control and Alan Wake 2, as well as some of the games in the development pipeline, such as Control 2, are in this category.
 These games are AAA titles, and they are either published and distributed by a publishing partner or, in a co-publishing model, co-published and distributed by Remedy and a publishing partner.

-2. Service-based fixed price games with additional payable downloadable content with live operations
+2. Service-based fixed price games with additional payable downloadable content

 This can become an increasingly important commercial model for Remedy in the future.
 These are premium games that may have a lower initial price point but a long tail of revenue through updates, game expansions and potentially microtransactions.
 For these games, a key differentiator is the post-launch live operations phase meant to keep players engaged for years.
-This model will be used for example in codename Condor, a multiplayer spin-off game of Control.
+This model will be used for example in FBC: Firebreak, a multiplayer spin-off game of Control.